- Human Resources

 About the trust

 The Pathway Academy Trust is currently comprised of five primary phase schools in the socially deprived Gravesham area of Kent.
-The trust was founded in October 2015 by the Governing Bodies of Culverstone Green Primary School and Riverview Infant School to fulfill their morale obligation to improve education and outcomes for children in the area.
+The trust was founded in October 2015 by the Governing Bodies of Culverstone Green Primary School and Riverview Infant School to fulfil their moral obligation to improve education and outcomes for children in the area.
 Encouraged by the government’s agenda for all schools to become academies and in particular for local primary schools to join together – the governors of both schools pro-actively sought to convert to academy status.
 The formation of the multi-academy trust (MAT) allowed the schools to formalise and enhance their existing collaborations, led by the exemplary practice of Culverstone Green Primary School, currently graded a strong Good by Ofsted, and Riverview Infant School, currently graded Good with elements of Outstanding practice.

 The trust’s aim is to remain a small local MAT, with schools supporting each other through collaborative working and sharing of best practice in teaching and learning across the trust.
 The trust believes that this will enrich the opportunities for all its children, providing a nurturing environment in which they can thrive and reach their full potential.